eficode-academy/github-actions-katas/labs/exercise-template.md

 <details>
 <summary>More Details</summary>

-**take the same bullet names as above and put them in to illustrate how far the student have gone**
+### Repeat the same bullet names as above and put them in to illustrate how far the student have gone

 - all actions that you believe the student should do, should be in a bullet